clancyandrews3/Optimal_Season_Running_Schedule/README.md

 ## Output

 After running the program, the output will display the current feasibility of the linear program.
-Assuming it is feasible, you should get an optimal point '$x^*$' and an optimal objective value '$z^*$'.
+Assuming it is feasible, you should get an optimal point 'math $x^*$' and an optimal objective value '$z^*$'.
 If the output for '$x^*$' and '$z^*$' is `None`, then the linear program is either infeasible or unbounded, and there is no solution.